 CRIMINAL PENALTIES: While you are traveling in another country, you are subject to its laws even if you are a U.S. citizen.
 Foreign laws and legal systems can be vastly different than our own.
 In some places you may be taken in for questioning if you don’t have your passport with you.
 In some places, driving under the influence could land you immediately in jail.
 These criminal penalties will vary from country to country.
 There are also some things that might be legal in the country you visit, but still illegal in the United States, and you can be prosecuted under U.S. law if you buy pirated goods.
 Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.
 If you break local laws in your host country, your U.S. passport won’t help you avoid arrest or prosecution.
 It's very important to know what’s legal and what’s not where you are going.

 Persons violating Malagasy laws, even unknowingly, may be expelled, arrested or imprisoned.
-Penalties for possession, use, or trafficking in illegal drugs and child prostitution in Madagascar are severe, and convicted offenders can expect long jail sentences and heavy fines.
+Penalties for possession, use, or trafficking of illegal drugs, as well as child prostitution, are severe.
+Convicted offenders can expect long jail sentences and heavy fines in Madagascar.

 Arrest notifications in host country:

-SPECIAL CIRCUMSTANCES: It is advisable to contact the Embassy of Madagascar in Washington, D.C., or one of Madagascar's consulates in the United States for specific information regarding customs requirements.
+SPECIAL CIRCUMSTANCES: It is advisable to contact the Embassy of Madagascar in Washington, D.C., or one of Madagascar's consulates in the United States for specific information regarding visas and, especially for those intending extended visits, customs requirements.
 In many countries around the world, counterfeit and pirated goods are widely available.
 Transactions involving such products are illegal and bringing them back to the United States may result in forfeitures and/or fines.
 Taking photographs of airports or military installations is prohibited.

 Madagascar is renowned for its natural resources.
 These include a wide variety of gemstones and other precious materials.
 The Government of Madagascar recently imposed restrictions on the export of precious gems; before purchasing or transporting any gemstones, it is advisable to seek clarification of the applicable laws.
 Any precious materials should be accompanied by a certificate of authenticity and a certificate to allow for exportation from Madagascar.